Governance of Medically Assisted

 The CoE is an international organization with 47 member countries, among which are all 27 EU Member States.
 The CoE’s main area of activity is the field of human rights.
 Since access to good quality medicines and healthcare is a basic human right, the CoE is actively working on health-related topics, including MAR.
 The CoE’s work on tissues and cells is carried out by the European Committee on Organ Transplantation (CD-P-TO) within the CoE’s European Directorate for the Quality of Medicines & HealthCare (EDQM).

-In cooperation with experts, the CD-P-TO develops technical guidance on medical treatments, which can be used as a reference by clinicians.
+In cooperation with experts from different fields, the CD-P-TO develops technical guidance on medical treatments, which can be used as a reference by clinicians.
 MAR is covered in the Guide to the Quality and Safety of Tissues and Cells, which includes one chapter on MAR and one chapter on fertility preservation.
 Both of these chapters were written in collaboration with ESHRE.

 For more information on the activities of the CoE in the field of tissues and cells, please visit the following website: https://www.edqm.eu/en/transplantation-areas-work